Best Trash Can of 2021

 The downsides to this model include a slightly delayed sensor — the lid opens just a second later than a foot pedal can — and the opening is smaller than the other cans with lifting lids.
 Also, the odor-absorbing filter didn't seem to make much of a difference in our odor tests.
 This model was decidedly stinkier than the AmazonBasics and simplehuman cans.

 For a busy, high-traffic kitchen where the bag is changed every other day (or more), the simplehuman 50L Slim Open Top is a perfect choice.
-The can itself is very durable, with only two plastic handles on the outside and an easy to clean exterior that doesn't streak.
+The can itself is very durable, with only two plastic handles on the outside and an easy-to-clean exterior that doesn't streak.
 This is a sharp-looking trash receptacle that can handle large amounts of rubbish and has a wide opening that shouldn't cause any bottlenecking when your lunch break is over.

 This is one of the most expensive products we tested.
-It should be thought of it as an investment that will remain operational and kept looking good for years to come.
+It should be thought of as an investment that will remain operational and kept looking good for years to come.

 The Rubbermaid Step On Slim Trash Can is the slimmest model in our test, taking up the least floor space while still supplying plenty of room for garbage.
 The plastic is easy to clean, and with a simple exterior, there are no extra grooves for messes to seep into.
 At a very reasonable price, this contender performed relatively well without taking up your valuable kitchen space.

 The plastic lid is pretty wobbly and popped off a few times while testing, but we could always get it clipped back on quickly and easily.
-The Step On Slim doesn't feature any anti trash bag slippage components, and the bag was more prone to slipping when we threw in heavy loads.
+The Step On Slim doesn't feature any anti-trash bag slippage components, and the bag was more prone to slipping when we threw in heavy loads.

 Compact and sturdy, the Umbra Grand Swing Top is simple and straightforward at a low price.
 It's easy to access and satisfying to use, making it a great college student option.
 The full plastic body is easy to clean, and if it gets knocked over, it's easy to put back together.

 Since you must press the lid to open the can, it can get dirty quickly.
 If the can is slightly overloaded, the lid also tends to get stuck.
-The lid also doesn't seal well, so smells can seep out easily, and bags tend to slip when the can is almost full.
+The lid also doesn't seal well, so that that smells can seep out easily, and bags tend to slip when the can is almost full.

 Like the Grand Swing Top, the Umbra Venti Swing-Top has trouble locking in smells, but it's easy to use.
 It's the tallest model in our test, and it is nice not to have to bend over to throw something away.
 The "stainless" accents are a nice touch, but to us, they just seemed to add extra maintenance to keep clean.
 The swing top can also get dirty rather quickly from pushing trash into the can.
 The upper section consists of 2 pieces to hide the bag below the lip, but when changing the trash bag, the pieces can come apart and add an extra step to the process.